civican/legisinfo/42-1/bills/S-229/bill_text.md

 persons planning to undertake a ground disturbance to make a locate request to the relevant notification centres; and

-operators of registered underground infrastructure, as a result of  the locate request, to mark the location of the underground infrastructure on the ground, provide in writing any other accurate and clear description of the location of the underground infrastructure or indicate that the ground disturbance is not likely to cause damage to the underground infrastructure.
+operators of registered underground infrastructure, as a result of  the locate request, to mark the location of the underground infrastructure on the ground, provide in writing an accurate and clear description of the location of the underground infrastructure or indicate that the ground disturbance is not likely to cause damage to the underground infrastructure.

 Finally, the enactment also provides a mechanism by which  reserves and some other lands subject to the `Indian Act` can become subject to this notification system, after consultation with the council of any band in question.